jonnonz1/nz-statute-book/acts/public/1989/banking-prudential-supervision-act-1989.md

 **Designation**

 ### 156N Designation of settlement system
-(1) The Governor-General may, by Order in Council, on the advice of both the Minister and the Minister responsible for the Securities Act 1978 given in accordance with a joint recommendation of the joint regulators, declare any settlement system to be a designated settlement system.
+(1) The Governor-General may, by Order in Council, on the advice of both the Minister and the Minister responsible for the Financial Markets Conduct Act 2013 given in accordance with a joint recommendation of the joint regulators, declare any settlement system to be a designated settlement system.
 (2) The order must specify—
   (a) the settlement system that is the subject of the designation; and (b) the documents that evidence the rules of that settlement system; and